-The ordinary general assembly meeting was held on April 2, 2023 and approved the distribution of cash dividends of 400 fils per share for the financial year 2022.
+The ordinary general assembly meeting was held on March 24, 2024 and approved the distribution of cash dividends of 350 fils per share for the financial year 2023.

-Extraordinary General Assembly Meeting was held on April 09, 2023 and approved the distribution of 5% bonus shares.
+Extraordinary General Assembly Meeting was held on March 31, 2024 and approved the distribution of 5% bonus shares.

-For the third year in a row, the American University of the Middle East (AUM) has been ranked the first university in Kuwait by QS World University Rankings 2024.
-This new ranking placed AUM at #671-680 globally.
+For the fourth year in row, AUM has been ranked the first university in Kuwait by QS World University Rankings 2025.
+It also places AUM #611-620 globally, advancing from the previous position of #671-680, and reaching top 40% of the performing institutions.